fluenc-lang/fluenc/README.md

 # Memory management

 Perhaps the biggest difference between FluenC and other languages is the fact that the memory model of FluenC is so simple.
 The language is designed in such a way that memory is never allocated in runtime, be it stack allocation or heap allocation.
-Instead, each function parameter and return value has a fixed memory address, with storage being allocated upfront at application startup.
+Instead, each function parameter and return value has a fixed memory address, with storage being allocated upfront at application startup, or even in the data section of the binary in the future.
 This makes the memory usage of a basic FluenC program very predictable.

 It's still possible to perform dynamic memory allocation by utilizing the C interop facilities of the language, which can be useful when extending the core libraries for example.